cncf/toc/reviews/graduation-envoy.md

 ### Document that it is being used successfully in production by at least three independent end users which, in the TOC’s judgement, are of adequate quality and scope.

-* Known end users include: Alibaba, Apple, AirBnb, Booking.com, Cookpad, DigitalOcean, eBay, Google, GO-JEK, GroupOn, HashiCorp, IBM, Lyft, Medium, Microsoft, Netflix, Pinterest, Salesforce, Square, Stripe, Tencent, Twilio, Two Sigma, Uber, Verizon, VMware, VSCO, Yahoo Japan, and Yelp.
+* Known end users include: AirBnb, Alibaba, Apple, Booking.com, Cookpad, DigitalOcean, eBay, Google, GO-JEK, GroupOn, IBM, Lyft, Medium, Microsoft, Netflix, Pinterest, Salesforce, Snap, Square, Stripe, Tencent, Twilio, Two Sigma, Uber, Verizon, VMware, VSCO, Yahoo Japan, and Yelp.
 Many of these logos are listed [here](https://www.envoyproxy.io/).
 This is not an inclusive list and it's likely that other organizations are also Envoy users.
 * Envoy is being used by numerous other companies, both large and small, to build higher layer products and services.
-This includes Covalent.io, Datawire.io, HashiCorp, Heptio, Istio (F5 Networks, Google, IBM, RedHat, Tetrate.io, Tigera.io, VMware, etc.), Solo.io, and many others.
+This includes Covalent, Datawire, HashiCorp, Heptio, Istio (F5 Networks, Google, IBM, RedHat, Tetrate, Tigera, VMware, etc.), Solo.io, and many others.

 ### Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project.